ComplexityVE/HipsterNetworks/reports/draft_final_report.md

 	Sweep

 ## Extension:
-Barabasi and Albert:
-playing around with values and trying to break it:
+To extend on the work done by Juul and Porter, we also run the model on a Barabasi and Albert model.
+Additionally, we play around with different starting conditions and values for percentage of hipsters, tau values, and threshold values.

 ## Conclusion